CESNET/metacentrum-user-docs/docs/troubleshooting/faqs/faqs-content/prolong-walltime.md

-# My running job is coming close to walltime, can I prolong it?
+# My job is approaching walltime, can I prolong it?

-You should always aim to setting the walltime sufficiently from the beginning, since prolonging running jobs spoils the performance of scheduling system.
-Users are, however, allowed to prolong their running jobs (to a certain extent).
-To prolong a job e.g. by 1 hour this, use:

-    (BUSTER)user123@skirit:~$ qextend my_job_ID 01:00:00
-    The walltime of the job my_job_ID has been extended.
-    Additional walltime:	01:00:00
-    New walltime:		02:00:00

-For detailed information see [how to prolong walltime](/computing/extend-walltime).

-If you already have run out of a quota, contact our user support.
+Yes, in a limited way.

+Use command `qextend` as described [on this page](../../../../computing/extend-walltime/).